 This non-regulated professional qualification has been developed in partnership with Oxford School of Advanced TESOL Studies, a research institution that supports the global community of English teaching practitioners through rigorous research, online professional education and ample networking opportunities.
 The course is intended for teachers who want to gain general knowledge or upgrade existing skills in the area of TESOL methodology related to teaching English for Specific Purposes (ESP) to professionals working in law, finance or business management.

 What you will study

 - Areas of English for Specific Purposes (ESP)

 - Language systems and uses

 - ESP and language skills: speaking, reading, listening, writing and vocabulary

-- Objectives in teaching ESP and the role of the ESP teacher
+- Objectives in teaching ESP and the roles of ESP teachers and administrators

 - Needs analysis and course design in ESP